 Your student’s health and safety are of utmost importance to Tufts Global Education.
-All students enrolled in Tufts Programs Abroad or an approved external program will receive international travel assistance and medical coverage for the duration of their program.
+All students enrolled in Tufts Programs Abroad or an approved external program will receive global assistance support and insurance for the duration of their program.

 Additionally, it is a law of the Commonwealth of Massachusetts that all students enrolled in colleges and universities in the state must be covered by a U.S.-based sickness and accident insurance plan.
 If your student is not covered under your plan or another insurance provider, they must be covered under the Tufts University Health Plan.

-Please review our Health and Safety page for more information about medical insurance and your student's health, safety, security, and wellbeing abroad.
+Please review our Health and Safety page for more information about medical coverage and your student's health, safety, security, and wellbeing abroad.

 It is important that you and your student discuss and document your plan for emergencies before they depart for the program.
 Please note that you will not receive any information regarding your student unless you are a designated emergency contact.